Hello lovelies, thank you so much for stopping by. And I have a real treat for you today, in the form of my Crazy Caramel Carrot Cake.

 50g/2oz Pecan Nuts

-Before starting on the cake batter, you need to toast the pecan nuts.
-This brings out their flavour and keeps them crisp and crunchy within the cake.
+First of all, before starting on the cake batter, you need to toast the pecan nuts.
+Since this brings out their flavour and keeps them crisp and crunchy within the cake.

 To make the cake, firstly cream the butter and sugar together, until pale and fluffy.